Tackling Toddler Sleep Problems

 Preferring your bed over his or her own

 Some parents may enjoy sleeping with their children, but this can be a toddler sleep problem in other families.
-Whether you call it co-sleeping or bed-sharing, this is primarily a cultural or economic issue, Pelayo says.
+Sharing a room or sharing a bed may be primarily a cultural or economic issue, Pelayo says.
 "You can only put baby in a crib if you can afford a crib, and your baby can only have their own room if you can afford it," he says.
 "It is really a cultural thing to have kids sleep in separate rooms or beds."

 But if both parents agree that bed-sharing is a troublesome toddler sleep issue, "try telling them that mom and dad are happier when they sleep alone because children innately want to please their parents," he says.
 "Or say, 'There is no such thing as a three-person bed, just two-people beds.'"